PladsElsker/sdwi2iextender/README.md

 ### gradio_events
 The `gradio_events` method is called when all the new operation modes are finished being created in the UI.
-This is useful to setup any new event you want between Gradio components:
+This is useful to setup any new event you want between Gradio components.
+The `selected: gr.Checkbox` argument is a special component that changes to `True` when this operation mode's tab is selected in he UI, and `False` otherwise.
+You can use it to display/hide components related to your new operation mode if the tab is selected in the UI.
 ```py
 class MyOperationMode(OperationMode):
     def tab(self):